-The Agency relies extensively on administrative fees to generate the majority of its annual income.
+The Agency relies extensively on administrative, application and closing fees to generate the majority of its annual income.
 As a result of potential legislative or Board actions, the Agency's ability to generate the administrative fees necessary to support operations may be limited in the future.